Fight between diners, apparent pro-Palestinian protesters in LA prompts hate crime investigation

 Hundreds of protesters march in support of Palestine, shut down traffic in Westwood

-Video of the chaotic scene shows several men punching another man on the sidewalk while bystanders shouts at a person to .
+Video of the chaotic scene shows several men punching another man on the sidewalk while bystanders shout at a person to come inside.